inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Th' MIND is the Pizza Palace of th' SOUL
 Who  you?
 I had another dream the other day about music critics.
-They were small and rodent-like with padlocked ears, as if they had stepped out of a painting by Goya.
+They were small and ront-like with padlocked ears, as if they had stepped out of a painting by Goya.
 		-- Stravinsky
 This fortune intentionally left blank.
-And yet I should have dearly liked, I own, to have touched her lips; to have questioned her, that she might have opened them; to have looked upon the lashes of her downcast eyes, and  raised a blush; to have let lo waves of hair, an inch of which would be a keepsake beyond price:
+And yet I should have arly liked, I own, to have touched her lips; to have questioned her, that she might have opened them; to have looked upon the lashes of her downcast eyes, and  raised a blush; to have let lo waves of hair, an inch of which would be a keepsake beyond price: